yoshtec/krummstiel/Readme.md

 * Silently ignore disconnected devices

 Planned Features:
-* Notify user of the Backup start and finished
+* Notify user of the backup start and finished on the device
 * Delete old photos and videos from the device after backup.
 Should understand not to delete Favourites or specified albums.
 For that the `Photos.sqlite` database has to be read and understood.
 My efforts to understand the database are found in [photossqlite.md](photossqlite.md) File.